Didier Lombard

 Didier Lombard (born 27 February 1942) is a French businessman.
 Between February 2005 and March 2010 he was chairman and CEO of France Télécom.
 In 2010 he resigned as CEO, retaining the chairmanship.
-Since 2012, he has been under indictment for criminal acts of "moral harassment" (harcèlement moral) for abusive human resource policies during his leadership at France Télécom alleged to have caused a number of suicides, leading to a criminal trial in May 2019.
+Since 2012, he has been under indictment for criminal acts of "moral harassment" (harcèlement moral) for abusive human resource policies during his leadership at France Télécom alleged to have caused a number of suicides, leading to a criminal trial and his conviction in 2019.

-Early life and education
+Early life

 He is a graduate of the École Polytechnique (Promotion X1962) and the Télécom Paris.
 He is also a doctor of economics and a general engineer of telecommunications.

 Career

 He began his career in 1967 at the National Center for Telecommunication Studies, where he worked on the development of new products related to satellite and mobile systems.
 From 1988 to 1990, he became Scientific and Technical Director at the Department of Research and Technology, and then General Director of Industrial Strategies at the Ministry of Economy, Finance and Industry.
 In 1993 he became director of Bull, in 1997 director of Thomson.
 At the same time, he holds the post of ambassador for international investment, president of the French Agency for International Investments until 2003, secretary general of the Strategic Council of information technology and vice-chair of the General Council of Information Technology from 2001 to 2003.